 Unless you put the projector in precisely perpendicular to the screen, you might have a picture wider at the top than the bottom – or sides with different heights.

-However, if that isn’t possible or just too much trouble, you can resort to using the projector’s keystone correction function to fix the problem digitally.
+However, if that isn’t possible or too much trouble, you can use the projector’s keystone correction function to fix the problem digitally.

 You shouldn’t overdo this, though, as it will reduce the picture quality and isn’t a permanent solution.